Porsche Cayenne hybrid reliability & safety rating

 |5 stars (2017)||95%||80%||62%|

-It’s hard to judge the Cayenne E-Hybrid for reliability, since too few Porsche owners took part in the latest edition of the Driver Power survey for the brand to be rated, but generally Porsche has a good reputation.
-In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing £70,000, but the Cayenne did at least pass Euro NCAP's independent safety evaluation with flying colours in 2017, as you can see from the scores above.
+In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing nearly £75,000, but the Cayenne did at least pass Euro NCAP's independent safety evaluation with flying colours in 2017, as you can see from the scores above.

 Porsche Cayenne hybrid reliability & problems